 - Click Save.

 Now users in your organization can sign in to their managed account on their mobile device.
 If the user doesn’t have a device password set up, they’re asked to create one before they can access their account.
+Android device users can view and install apps that you whitelist for them from the Work Apps tab in Google Play.
 You can see devices that are accessing your organization’s data in your Admin console.